-Sending information to Cutters
+Sending information to Windows Cutters

 Vinyl and laser cutters are the preferred tools to create stencils for hotfix application.
-Most of them includes a Windows driver, so they are usually installed as printing devices.
+Most of them includes a Windows driver, so they are usually installed and listed by Windows as printers.
 The drivers also allow control of pen speed, pressure or power, media size, etc.